mirceaulinic/mirceaulinic.github.io/_posts/2017-07-06-napalm-install-formula.md

     True
 ```

-When executing from the master, the equivalent command is: ``$ sudo salt 'ip-172-31-11-15' saltutil.refresh_pillar``.
+The previous command is executed from the Salt minion server.
+When executing from the master side, the equivalent command is: ``$ sudo salt 'ip-172-31-11-15' saltutil.refresh_pillar``.

-4. Check that the minion has the right data:
+- Check that the minion has the right data:

 ```yaml
 $ sudo salt-call pillar.get napalm:install